emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

-# Publish/Subscribe

-MQTT is based on a [publish/subscribe model](../mqtt/mqtt-publish-and-subscribe.md) for message communication.
-As an MQTT messaging platform, clients connected to the EMQX Enterprise can publish and subscribe messages.
-A client can be both a publisher and a subscriber.
-When a client publishes a message with a certain topic to the EMQX server, the server forwards the message to any clients who subscribe to this topic.
+# Publish and Subscribe with MQTT Clients

+It is more safe and efficient for the developers to test the EMQX messaging services using client tools before connecting the real-time devices to the EMQX server and developing the IoT applications.
+If some errors are detected during the testing, the developers can troubleshoot in test environment rather than in production.

 EMQ provides the developers with some verification tools to test the MQTT messaging services and applications.
-This chapter introduces the commonly used MQTT 5.0 client tools and how to use these tools to verify the following messaging services:
+This chapter introduces the commonly used MQTT 5.0 client tools and how to use these tools to test the following messaging services:

 - Establish client connections
 - Subscribe to topics
 - Publish messages
 - Receive and view messages

-In  this chapter, it also introduces some advanced publishing and subcribing operations, such as:

-- Exclusive subscription
-- Depayed publish
-- Auto subscribe
-- Topic Rewrite

 ## MQTT X